 The City obtains an insurance certificate annually.
-The process of obtaining the insurance certificate involves an annual and ongoing review of the System assets, including the identification of loss exposure, the review of past loss history, a review of the City financial statements, an evaluation of acquisitions, divestitures and changes within the System and an evaluation of market, legal, legislative and economic conditions which could affect the protection of assets.
-In addition, the City includes, as part of its Comprehensive Annual Financial Report, information on the System, including information on utility rates, customers, debt service and debt service coverage.
-Further, in connection with the renegotiation of power contracts, the City contracts with The Energy Authority (the "TEA") of Jacksonville, Florida, for risk management and hedging analysis services to identify the types and quantities of resources that the System should seek to add to its portfolio that will allow the City to maintain a reliable wholesale power supply and minimize potential revenue impacts.
+The process of obtaining the insurance certificate involves an annual and ongoing review of the System assets.
+This review includes the identification of loss exposure, the review of past loss history, a review of the City financial statements, an evaluation of acquisitions, divestitures and changes within the System and an evaluation of market, legal, legislative and economic conditions which could affect the protection of assets.
+In addition, the City includes, as part of its Annual Comprehensive Financial Report, information on the System, including information on utility rates, customers, debt service and debt service coverage.
+Further, in connection with the renegotiation of power contracts, the City contracts with The Energy Authority (the "TEA") of Jacksonville, Florida, for risk management and hedging analysis services.
+These services assist in identifying the types and quantities of resources that the System should seek to add to its portfolio that will allow the City to maintain a reliable wholesale power supply and minimize potential revenue impacts.
 The City receives monthly hedging reviews and applies semi-annual updates to the risk model.

 The City updates its Capital Improvements Plan (the "CIP") budget annually.
-The CIP is a five-year plan for capital expansion and the replacement of aging facilities.
+The CIP is a multi-year plan for capital expansion and the replacement of aging facilities.
 As part of preparing the CIP, the Water Utility and the Electric Utility are evaluated for adequacy and replacement requirements.
 The engineering staffs of the Water Utility and the Electric Utility, respectively, develop recommendations for the CIP.
-These recommendations then go through a review process that includes the Assistant Director of Water & Light, the City Manager, the Board and the City Council.
+These recommendations then go through a review process that includes the Director of Utilities, the City Manager, the Board and the City Council.